-ZCash and Monero are the two most significant privacy coins in the market.
-Both of these coins have, time and again, proven themselves to be stalwarts of privacy in the decentralized ecosystem.
+Zcash vs Monero are the two most significant privacy coins in the market.
 While their end goal is the same, the way they go about it is entirely different.
-In this guide ZCash VS Monero, we are going to take a look at the differences and similarities between these projects.
+Zcash (ZEC) is a fork of the Bitcoin protocol and attains privacy via the use of the zk-SNARKS, a zero-knowledge privacy protocol.
+Monero (XMR), on the other hand, has a completely different underlying protocol called CryptoNote.
+Monero maintains the privacy of its senders, its transactions, and its receivers via ring signatures, ring confidential transactions, and stealth addresses respectively.
+In this Zcash VS Monero guide, we are going to take a look at the differences and similarities between these projects.

 Zcash at a Glance